nicelife90/Qu-bec-Realms-CMS/README.md

 # Threenity CMS

 #This project is under heavy development!
-The cms is not working right now!
 Come back soon!

 Threenity CMS is designed to simplify management of a World of Warcraft 3.3.5 server as much as possible.
 It allows to do the complete management of the [TrinityCore 3.3.5](https://github.com/TrinityCore/TrinityCore/tree/3.3.5) Framework.